Sirapobchon/WMMT-PC-Save-editor/README.md

       - Set car to customize in an array

 ## Planning to do
-  1. UI using ascii art (GPT doesn't help :sad:)
+  1. UI using ascii art (GPT doesn't help :disappointed_relieved:)
   2. Customization section (hex editng)
   3. JConfig support (this might be a hard one)
   - etc...